cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

 programs`, searching for `Git`, clicking on it, then clicking `Uninstall` and completing the uninstallation wizard.

-Then, reinstall (or install for the first time) with chocolatey in an instance of Powershell ran as administrator with
+Then install Git Bash in a Run as Administrator instance of Powershell by executing the choco command:

 ```bash
 $ choco install git.install --params "/GitAndUnixToolsOnPath \